mitchcr/ONEVM/README.md

 ## Lab 1:
 ### Fix VM noboot issue caused by corrupt Initrd

+> On this Lab you'll be required to
+>

 #### Instructions

 Deploy the RHEL 7.9 Broken VM using the link below: